Apply for the Postgraduate Diploma in Physiotherapy (PGDipPhty) through the Dunedin campus in 2020Apply Now

 This qualification is available to registered physiotherapists.
 Domestic students must have a current Annual Practising Certificate from the Physiotherapy Board of New Zealand.
 International students must obtain Special Purpose Scope of Practice from the Physiotherapy Board of New Zealand before arriving in New Zealand.

 Distance based students must be practising physiotherapy whilst undertaking the clinical paper and should note that some papers involved in this qualification involve attending residential blocks in Dunedin and phoning in on audioconferences.
+Applicants enrolling for distance learning should ensure that they nominate the distance learning option.
 On-campus students will be based at the School of Physiotherapy in Dunedin.

 On completion of the Diploma, with a minimum grade average of B, students can progress to the Master of Physiotherapy (MPhty) endorsed in the same area.